slothbucks/MEV/rust/README.md

-# MEV template for Rustaceans
+# MEV BOT

-Running the Rust template can be done by running below:
+Running the MEV Bot can be done by running below:

 ```bash
 cargo run